 Late Hours Catering

-If you are looking to service an evening economy with your business, a Late Hours Catering licence is required for the use of premises between the hours of 11.00pm and 5.00am.
-This is for the sale to or consumption by the public of meals or refreshment.
-You can apply online here.
+A Late Hours Catering licence is required for the use of premises between the hours of 11.00 p.m. and 5.00 a.m. for the sale to or consumption by the public of meals or refreshments.
+A Late Hours catering licence is NOT required with respect of:

 Market Operators licence